volusion/element-documentation/explanations/keeping-your-site-fast/README.md

 ## Avoid SetTimeouts and Blocking Operations

 Make sure your timeouts are not run in the server as it will slow down and block your requests.
 Feel free to use timeouts but only after the block is hydrated in the client.
-A rule of thumb is avoiding those operations in the `getDataProps` function and on block constructor.
+A rule of thumb is avoiding those operations in the `getDataProps` function and in the block constructor.

 ## Evaluate the Impact of Third Party Scripts